gersteinlab/shiny-dim-reduction/README.md

 ## Performing Reduction

-These steps are only necessary if you intend to use this tool's data analysis workflow.
+If you intend to use this tool's dimensionality reduction & visualization workflow, please perform the following steps:
 Note that TILDE needs to be replaced with the appropriate character.
 Go to your Windows environment variables ("env" in search).
 Set HOME, R_LIBS_USER under System Variables.